 Whether you have a job interview in a few hours, are getting married tomorrow, or simply want to get your life and oral condition back to normal our dental office won’t turn any emergency away.
 With same day appointments and flexible payment plans we can alleviate your problem within 24 hours and have you looking and feeling your best.
 Our emergency financing requires no money down!
 Simply apply for a payment plan, and upon approval, treatment can start the same day.

 Our practice has the latest dental technologies, including teeth in a day, so a patient never has to be without a beautiful smile.
-Dr. Amirian is also a New York State Oral Conscious Sedation Licensee and safely provides patients with sedation dentistry during emergency procedures, easing pain and performing emergency dental treatment under the most comfortable circumstances.
+Dr. Amirian is also a New York State Oral Conscious Sedation Licensee and safely provides patients with sedation dentistry during Emergency Dentistry procedures, easing pain and performing Emergency Dentistry treatment under the most comfortable circumstances.

 - Surgical tooth extractions